 Securing Windows XP after Microsoft ends support in April 2014 is not going to be an easy job.
 In fact its going to be nearly impossible!
-But given the ground realities where around 28% users still use Windows XP, and considering the fact that there are many still many home users from various parts of the world, who just would not be able to afford to upgrade to a newer version of the Windows operating system, securing their computers is going to a big challenge!
+StatCounter says Windows XP market share is around 19% whereas NetApplication says it is around 29%.
+Both have their own methodology of calculating this.
+Given the ground realities where a bulk still use Windows XP, and considering the fact that there are many still many home users from various parts of the world, who just would not be able to afford to upgrade to a newer version of the Windows operating system, securing their computers is going to a big challenge!

 Even today, Windows XP holds around 20% of the operating system market share.
 And this is the global figure.
 In Africa, Windows XP still commands a market share of around 33%.
 In Asia its 27%!
 In India it is around 30%, whereas in China it is 51%!
 That’s like literally hundreds of millions of computers still running Windows XP!